ghc-proposals/ghc-proposals/proposals/0512-nofieldselectors-per-datatype.md

 ## 1.1 Motivation

+There are three main motivations for this proposal:

+1. Generating records in `TemplateHaskell` without field selectors
+2. Ability to suppress selectors for partial fields
+3. Consistency with `OverlappingInstances` pragma being specialized

+### 1.1.1 Template Haskell Record Generation

 The database library `esqueleto` recently implemented support for `OverloadedRecordDot` on the `SqlExpr (Entity rec)` type, which represents a row from a database table.
 The syntax for projecting a field in the old and new styles is this: